The Story of Fascism in Europe

 Andreas: The books of left wingers, psychologists — for some reason Nazis hated psychology — books by Jewish writers of course: They would be publicly banned in big ceremonies…

-Georg: If you have some books, titles, of those books that were burnt the night before, and you invite some people, they can argue against you have those books in your private library, and even your roommate has an argument against you.
+Georg: If you have some books, titles, of those books that were burnt the night before, and you invite some people, they can argue against you because you have those books in your private library, and even your roommate has an argument against you.
 You do not trust anybody any longer after the burning of books.
 One famous German writer and author said, "Once you're burning books, very soon you are going to burn people."

 Artifacts and posters illustrate the Nazi notion of a master race.
 Anyone who didn't fit into their model could be viewed as an enemy of the state, and sent to concentration camps.
 The Nazis required those they imprisoned to wear badges that identified their status: Political traitor, law-breaker, foreigner, homosexual, and a catchall, "Asocial" — [for] anyone who would not conform.
 A special badge, the yellow Star of David, went to Hitler's lowest of the low: the Jews.